amoodie/mill_model/mill_model_docs.md

 * rpm-to-stress
 * how much sediment will be needed to maintain a const. elevation
 * how much sediment is needed total (including drawn samples)

+#### `script_vary_ustar.m`
+This script loops through multiple shear stresses to predict the concentration profiles for many summed-grain-class suspensions.
+There are considerations to error in apparatus and in measurement, and predictions of sample volumes are made.
+This should be helpful for verifying that there will be detectable change in the experiments.

+#### `script_vary_ustar.m`
+This script is essentially the same as `script_vary_ustar.m`, but adds functionality of flocculated grains.